 JSystem is an open-source framework for writing and running automated software tests, for both software and embedded applications.
-JSystem is a professional mature product, with substantial implementations in several vertical sectors, including telecommunications, semiconductors, Java and Web.
 The aim of JSystem is to provide one simple central framework for functional and system testing of software.
-A unique characteristic of JSystem is its simplicity and scalability: the JSystem architecture comprises of four layers, with a clear distinction between the underlying business logic of the test and the graphic user interface (GUI). he JSystem structural design affords true scalability to the testing project: as the product evolves the user can build additional tests based on the original solution - without the need to rewrite tests: a mark of a truly sustainable testing project.
+A unique characteristic of JSystem is its simplicity and scalability: the JSystem architecture comprises of four layers, with a clear distinction between the underlying business logic of the test and the graphic user interface (GUI).
+The JSystem structural design affords true scalability to the testing project: as the product evolves the user can build additional tests based on the original solution - without the need to rewrite tests: a mark of a truly sustainable testing project.

 MaxQ records you using a web site.
 It turns the links you click on and any other input into a Python script that you can play back at any time.
 You might use it to: